mageekguy/PHP-RFC-Native-Null-object-pattern/Proposal.md

 }
 ```

-However, this (very) basic solution has a drawback: the developer must now check `$this->logger` everywhere before using it:
+However, this (very) basic solution has a drawback: the developer must now check `$this->logger` everytime before using it:

 ```
 class parser